fractalide/fractalide/README.md

 ## Solution
 * The Unix Pipe concept typically requires one to parse arbitrary `stdin`, which is troublesome, unless you're using Cap'n Proto schemas which conveniently hands structured data to you.
 * Each `Edge` in a Fractalide `Subgraph`/`Graph` of `Nodes` is actually a Cap'n Proto schema.
-* Say a Fractalide upstream `Node` `U` might use `Edge` `X` to send data to downstream `Node` `D`, each `Node` will reference exactly the same `Edge` `X` by name alone, hence guaranteeing the two components use the same schema.
+* Say a Fractalide upstream `Node` `U` might use `Edge` `X` to send data to downstream `Node` `D`, each `Node` will reference exactly the same `Edge` `X` by name alone, hence guaranteeing the two `agents` use the same schema.
 Indeed, one cannot connect the graph if `U`'s output port and `D`'s input port aren't the same `Edge`.
 Say you change `Edge` `X`'s schema, `nix` will lazily recompile `Node` `U` and `D` and the type checks will fail.
 Thus you're sure arbitrary changes to `Edges` will cause dependent `Nodes` to fail.
 Allowing you to have extremely high confidence that APIs are respected.
 This kind of behaviour isn't exhibited in other microservice deployments where components construct arbitrary JSON data structures.
 * Fractalide `agents` communicate using `Cap'n Proto` schemas, which is *`a type system for distributed systems`*, and is *`infinitely faster`* than protocol buffers ([read the website](http://capnproto.org)).
 Even better yet, Cap'n Proto schemas can be extended without breaking `agents` with a different versions.
 That would be a problem if we weren't in complete control of versioning in a distributed system.

 ## Problem 3